Some Clouds

 end result excuses all manner

-) The metaphysical distance
+of ruthlessness.)
+The metaphysical distance

 approaches like a dog barking